Giorgos Seferis: Nobel Prize

 In 1963, Seferis was awarded the Nobel Prize for Literature "for his eminent lyrical writing, inspired by a deep feeling for the Hellenic world of culture."
 Seferis was nominated in total four times for the Nobel Prize.
 Romilly Jenkins nominated him in 1955, T.S.
-Eliot nominated him in 1961, Eyvind Johnson and Athanasius Trypanis Trypanis both nominated in 1962, and it was the 1963 nomination again by Eyvind Johnson that won him the prize.
-Seferis was the first Greek to receive the prize (followed later by Odysseas Elytis, who became a Nobel laureate in 1979).
+Eliot nominated him in 1961, Eyvind Johnson and C. A. Trypanis both nominated in 1962, and it was the 1963 nomination again by Eyvind Johnson that won him the prize.
+Seferis was the first Greek to receive the prize (followed by Odysseas Elytis, who became a Nobel laureate in 1979).
 But in his acceptance speech, Seferis chose rather to emphasise his own humanist philosophy, concluding: "When on his way to Thebes Oedipus encountered the Sphinx, his answer to its riddle was: 'Man'.
 That simple word destroyed the monster.
 We have many monsters to destroy.
 Let us think of the answer of Oedipus."
 While Seferis has sometimes been considered a nationalist poet, his 'Hellenism' had more to do with his identifying a unifying strand of humanism in the continuity of Greek culture and literature.
 The other five finalists for the prize that year were W. H. Auden, Pablo Neruda (1971 winner), Samuel Beckett (1969 winner), Yukio Mishima and Aksel Sandemose.

 Later life

 In 1967, the repressive nationalist, right-wing Regime of the Colonels took power in Greece after a coup d'état.
 After two years marked by widespread censorship, political detentions and torture, Seferis took a stand against the regime.
 On March 28, 1969, he made a statement on the BBC World Service, with copies simultaneously distributed to every newspaper in Athens.
 In authoritative and absolute terms, he stated "This anomaly must end".

-Seferis did not live to see the end of the junta in 1974 as a direct result of Turkey's invasion of Cyprus, which had itself been prompted by the junta's attempt to overthrow Cyprus's president, Archbishop Makarios III.
+Seferis did not live to see the end of the junta in 1974 as a direct result of the Turkish invasion of Cyprus, which had itself been prompted by the junta's attempt to overthrow Cyprus's president, Archbishop Makarios III.
 He died in Athens on September 20, 1971.
 The cause of death was reported to be pneumonia, aggravated by a stroke he had suffered after undergoing surgery for a bleeding ulcer about two months earlier.

 At his funeral, huge crowds followed his coffin through the streets of Athens, singing Mikis Theodorakis' setting of Seferis's poem 'Denial' (then banned); he had become a popular hero for his resistance to the regime.
 He is buried at the First Cemetery of Athens.